 Accidents with commercial trucks involve a very different set of issues than normal automobile accidents.
-The truck accident personal injury attorneys of Dolman Law Group, understand the specific nuances involved in semi truck and tractor-trailer accidents.
+The truck accident lawyers of Dolman Law Group, understand the specific nuances involved in semi truck and tractor-trailer accidents.
 At Dolman Law Group, we have the resources necessary to pursue your case.
 Truck accident cases can be costly to pursue and to properly investigate; having the necessary resources to handle these tasks is essential—we do!

 Truck Accident Liability

 A commercial vehicle accident is a unique situation.
 Not only is the vehicle much larger than other vehicles, often resulting in catastrophic injuries, but the number of parties potentially liable for the accident is significant as well.
 Let’s take a closer look at the potential defendants in a truck accident injury case and what our Truck Accident Lawyers can do for you.

 Since big rig accidents often cause very serious injuries–often significantly more serious than typical car accidents–it is important to identify every party who was potentially responsible in order to get the injured victim the compensation they will need to cover their current and future damages.